 These are examples of the diverse plastic materials available for CNC machining.
 By choosing the right material for a given application, manufacturers can achieve the desired performance characteristics while keeping costs low and ensuring ease of machining.

 Composites are materials made of two or more different substances combined to create a material with enhanced properties.
-In CNC machining, composites are often used in the aerospace and automotive industries due to their high strength-to-weight ratio and other desirable properties.
+CNC machining frequently uses composites in aerospace and automotive industries due to their advantageous properties like high strength-to-weight ratio.

 Some common composite materials used in CNC machining include carbon fiber-reinforced polymers (CFRPs), glass fiber-reinforced polymers (GFRPs), and Kevlar-reinforced polymers (KRPs).